KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 And the middle ground is
 1.
-Using a hosted content management system, but having the option to customize some of the code, for instance, the code of the Cascading Style Sheet (CSS); Or...
+Using a hosted content management system that offers the option to customize some of the code, for instance, the code of the Cascading Style Sheet (CSS); Or...
-2. Using a template based website system to design and deploy your site, but not from scratch (ex.
+2. Designing and deploying the code yourself, using a template based website system (ex.
 Jekyll via GitHub)

 ### Front-End
+*
+HTML
+*
+CSS
+*
+JavaScript

 ### Back-End
+*
+Python
+*
+Ruby
+*
+PHP
+*
+Node.js

+### Hybrid
+*
+Jekyll